jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 5: View Output Feature Class

 Finally, take a look at your output layer in the map view.
-You will notice that ArcGIS Online has identified all states within the buffer area, even if the only are barely within 100 miles of South Bend as in the case of Wisconsin.
+You will notice that ArcGIS Online has identified all states that overlap with the buffer area, even if they only are barely within 100 miles of South Bend as in the case of Wisconsin.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8cd6a442111a86199cf3dc34edaacfdfb3c47604/Sections/Images/Figure%2027.jpg">